 DONE IN A DAY PROJECTS

 Built upon the success of our Service Weekends and Weeknight committees which began in 1994, all JLA members participate in at least two Done in a Day (DIAD) projects each year.
 The JLA collaborates with local organizations and agencies through hands on volunteer work to meet specific needs of the community.
 All projects are completed in one day and provide opportunities for our members to give back to the CSRA.
+If your organization is in need of volunteers, please complete our volunteer request form.

 RONALD McDONALD HOUSE FAMILY SUPPORT COMMITTEE

-The JLA works with the Ronald McDonald House Charities of Augusta to organize activities and support one night each month for the families staying at the house.
+The JLA works with Ronald McDonald House Charities of Augusta to organize activities and support one night each month for the families staying at the house.
 Activities include game night, arts and crafts, and much more.

-- Educate League members on issues selected by action by SPAC and provide training in advocacy skills and strategies
+- Educate League members on issues selected by action by SPAC and provide training in advocacy skills and strategies.

 - Facilitate the exchange of information from community-based projects to policy makers.